webmachine/webmachine/README.md

 More information is available [here](https://github.com/webmachine/webmachine/wiki).
-You can also read past blog post about Webmachine [here](http://basho.com/tag/webmachine/).
+You can also read past blog posts about Webmachine [here](http://basho.com/tag/webmachine/).

 ### Development